qutip/qutip/doc/guide/guide-basics.rst

 First things first
 ==================

-.. note:: Do not run QuTiP from the installation directory.
+.. warning:: Do not run QuTiP from the installation directory.

 To load the qutip modules, we must first call the import statement: